Reconciling GAAP Basis and Tax Basis in Partnership Income Tax Returns and K-1 Schedules

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide tax preparers and compliance professionals serving partnerships and LLCs with a robust and practical guide to reconciling GAAP and tax basis accounting in preparing partnership income tax returns and K-1 schedules.
-The panel will discuss complex book-to-tax adjustments specific to partnerships, outline the impact of recent tax reform on partnership accounting, and detail the particular challenges in tying book-to-tax income in partnerships that have distribution based operating agreements with targeted allocations.
+This webinar will provide tax preparers and compliance professionals serving partnerships with a robust and practical guide to reconciling GAAP and tax basis accounting in preparing partnership income tax returns and K-1 schedules.
+The panel will discuss complex book-to-tax adjustments, current negative tax-basis capital reporting requirements, and the impact of the 2020 requirement to report capital on a tax-basis.
+The webinar will also detail the particular challenges in tying book-to-tax income in partnerships that have distribution-based operating agreements with targeted allocations.

 - GAAP basis financials reported on K-1